 Vanilla Glazed Baked Donuts

-Donuts are such a classic treat, but making the traditional fried ones from scratch can be time-consuming.
-That’s where baked donuts come in!
+Donuts are such a classic treat, but making traditional fried ones from scratch can be messy and time-consuming.
+These baked vanilla donuts are soft, fluffy, and ready in just 20 minutes.
+They’re lighter, fun to decorate, and great for any occasion.

 For the vanilla glaze:

-- Sugar: granulated sugar for the donut batter and powdered sugar for the glaze.
+- Sugar: Granulated for the batter, powdered for the glaze.

-- Food coloring and sprinkles: get creative with your favorite colors and sprinkles.
-I used Wilton icing colors, pink and rose.
+- Extras: Add food coloring or sprinkles.
+I used Wilton icing colors in pink and rose.

 See the recipe card below for a detailed ingredient list and step-by-step instructions.